ddq2201/fsn/README.md

-# bookteria
+# fsn
-The bookteria project, a book social network
+The fsn project, a football social network